-ProHealth Care is the FIRST and ONLY system in Waukesha Country to perform mechanical thrombectomy, a procedure that uses a catheter to extract cerebral blood clots.
+ProHealth Care is the FIRST system in Waukesha Country to perform mechanical thrombectomy, a procedure that uses a catheter to extract cerebral blood clots.

 Patients who participate in ProHealth Care's Follow-Up Stroke/TIA clinic are far less likely to be readmitted to a hospital for stroke-related conditions.

 On average, ProHealth Care sees 500 stroke patients a year between Waukesha and Oconomowoc Memorial Hospitals: 68 percent ischemic strokes, 10 percent hemorrhagic and 32 percent transicent ischemic attacks.

 Our team consists of specialists from neurology, emergency medicine, neurosurgery, interventional neuroradiology, neuropsychology, physiatry, PT, OT, speech therapy and a dedicated nurse coordinator who collaborate to achieve the best possible outcomes.